How to Make a Mardi Gras Ladder Chair

 Seal Dowel and Mount the Chair

-I don’t normally paint dowels for Mardi Gras Chairs because they tend to get abused, which ruins the paint.
+Normally, I don’t paint dowels for Mardi Gras Chairs because they tend to get abused.

 Plus, it’s not easy to paint a round object without a paint sprayer.